camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Optional Parameters

-The parameters `binding_message`, `user_code`, and `requested_expiry` are currently not implemented in Camara and for interoperability this document defines that the authorization server SHOULD ignore them.
+The parameters `binding_message`, `user_code`, and `requested_expiry` are currently not implemented in CAMARA and for interoperability this document defines that the authorization server SHOULD ignore them.

 ### Authentication Request